symfony/symfony-docs/page_creation.rst

 .. code-block:: terminal

-    $ composer require --dev profiler
+    $ composer require --dev symfony/web-profiler-bundle

 As soon as this finishes, refresh your page.
 You should see a black bar along the bottom of the page.
 You'll learn more about all the information it holds along the way, but feel free to experiment: hover over and click the different icons to get information about routing, performance, logging and more.

-The ``profiler`` package is also a great example of Flex!
-After downloading the package, the recipe created several configuration files so that the web debug toolbar worked instantly.
+This is also a great example of Flex!
+After downloading the profiler package, the recipe created several configuration files so that the web debug toolbar worked instantly.

 Rendering a Template